IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >
 >I think of you again with unmixed geniality and ask you to try to do the same with me.
 Objectively it is a **shame when two real fellows who have extricated themselves somewhat from this shabby world do not afford each other mutual pleasure**.”
 [20 December 1915 to Hilbert] [^Hilbert]

+>“Imagination is more important than knowledge.
+Knowledge is limited.”

 >“I have expressed an opinion on public issues whenever they appeared to me so bad and unfortunate that silence would have made me feel guilty of complicity.”

 >“Newton's age has long since passed through the sieve of oblivion, the doubtful striving and suffering of his generation has vanished from our ken; the works of some few great thinkers and artists have remained, to delight and ennoble those who come after us.
 Newton's discoveries have passed into the stock of accepted knowledge.”